repology/libversion/doc/ALGORITHM.md

      number from a version component.
 Additional contents are discarded (```1a2b3``` is treated as ```1a2```).
    * We only allow a single numeric part in a triple, so component with two numeric parts generates two triples.
-Here are all possible variants:
+   * Summarizing, here are all possible variants of triple generation:
      * ```2``` → ```{2, -1, -1}```
      * ```2a``` → ```{2, 'a', -1}```
      * ```a2``` → ```{-1, 'a', 2}```